Important information regarding Attendance and your child

 Minor ailments, such as a headache or a slight cold and cough, are not acceptable reasons for failing to attend school.
 Repeated absences may require the school to request that you obtain medical evidence from your GP surgery or local pharmacy as recommended by the Government.

 If your child has a diagnosed medical condition or there are personal circumstances that prevent your child from attending school regularly and you would like to discuss this with the school then please do not hesitate to do so.

-We would also remind parent/guardians that the law does not give any entitlement to parents to remove their child from school during term time for the purpose of a holiday.
+We would also remind parent/carers that the law does not give any entitlement to parents to remove their child from school during term time for the purpose of a holiday.
 Headteachers may only grant a leave of absence where an application has been made in advance and the Headteacher considers that there are exceptional circumstances relating to the application.
-Unauthorised holiday leave can lead to a fine from the Missing Education and Child Employment Service.
+Unauthorised holiday leave can lead to a fine from the Local Authority.

-Should Roding Valley High School have serious cause for concern regarding your child’s attendance a Legal Action Warning Letter will be sent which can lead to a penalty notice from the Missing Education and Child Employment Service.
+Should Roding Valley High School have serious cause for concern regarding your child’s attendance a Legal Action Warning Letter will be sent which can lead to a penalty notice from the Local Authority.

 For further information regarding attendance please see our Attendance Policy.

 Attendance & Welfare Manager Deputy Headteacher